50054-cdpa/notes/fp_scala_poly.md

 # 50.054 - Parametric Polymorphism and Adhoc Polymorphism

 ## Learning Outcomes

 By this end of this lesson, you should be able to

 * develop parametrically polymorphic Scala code using Generic, Algebraic Datatype
-* safely mix parametric polymoprhism with adhoc polymoprhism (overloading) using type classes
+* safely mix parametric polymorphism with adhoc polymorphism (overloading) using type classes
 * develop generic programming style code using `Functor` type class.
 * make use of `Option` and `Either` to handle and manipulate errors and exceptions.

 ## Currying

-In functional programming, we could rewrite a function with multiple arguments into a function that takes the first argument and returns another function that takes the remaining arguments.
+In functional programming, we can rewrite a function with multiple arguments into a function that takes the first argument and returns another function that takes the remaining arguments.

 For example,